cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 #### SQL

-Query collections like we would query a regular database.
+Query Solr collections like you would query a regular database via [Solr SQL](https://gethue.com/sql-editor-for-solr-sql/).

 The dialect should be added to the Python system or Hue Python virtual environment: